grantgasser/linked-list/README.md

-# Linked List
+# Summary

-Having first written a linked list in C++, I wanted to see if I could also implement a linked list in Python as I learn more and more about OOP in Python.
+This started as a practice project to implement a linked list in Python.
+Having learned data structures in C++, I wanted to see how to implement them in Python as I learn more about OOP in Python.

+This project is also an exercise in seeing how interrelated common data structures are.
+For example, a linked list can be implemented as a stack.
+Also, a binary search tree can be built using the core functionality (nodes and pointers) of a linked list.
+Additionally, a tree can also be thought of as a graph where the nodes and pointers are vertices and edges.

-### Linked List Class
+## Linked List (base of the project)
-By the storing the head node, this class has access to all the nodes in the list.
-Implement methods such `push_back`, `reverse_list_iterative` and `print_list`.
+Using the Node class, the List class just contains a head.
+It has methods that allow it to retrieve the head, append new data, get data at a certain position, insert, delete, reverse, and more.

+## Stack (inherits from Linked List)

-### Node Class
+## Tree Node
-Stores the data for a node and a pointer to the next node in the list.

-### Driver for testing (main.py)
+Inherits from Node class used for linked lists.

+## Binary Search Tree
+Using the tree node class, creates a binary search tree with given data.